Monkey meat

 Monkey meat is the flesh and other edible parts derived from monkeys, a kind of bushmeat.
 Human consumption of monkey meat has been historically recorded in numerous parts of the world, including multiple Asian and African nations.
 Monkey meat consumption has been reported in parts of Europe and the Americas as well.

+The term "monkey meat" is also military slang for tinned meat.